-DISER - Department of Industry, Science, Energy and Resources.

-DITRDC - The Department of Infrastructure, Transport, Regional Development, and Communications and the Arts.

-Government Assistance - Ministerial powers of last resort that allow the Minister to authorise the Secretary (or a delegate) to assist in preventing or stopping a significant cyber incident in cases where an entity cannot or will not act and may include information gathering, action directions or an intervention request.

-Grace period - The period of time between the RMP Rules becoming legislation and compliance day for the relevant obligation.
-There is no legal expectation to comply with the obligation during this period, although preparations are strongly encouraged.
+- DISR Department of Industry, Science and Resources. - DITRDCA The Department of Infrastructure, Transport, Regional Development, and Communications and the Arts. - Government Assistance Ministerial powers of last resort that allow the Minister to authorise the Secretary (or a delegate) to assist in preventing or stopping a significant cyber incident in cases where an entity cannot or will not act and may include information gathering, action directions or an intervention request. - Grace period The period of time between the RMP Rules becoming legislation and compliance day for the relevant obligation.
+There is no legal expectation to comply with the obligation during this period, although preparations are strongly encouraged. - IACS industrial automation and control systems. - IGIS Inspector General of Intelligence and Security. - ISO International Organization for Standardization.
+An independent international body that regulates a series of internationally recognised and domestically adopted standards. - ISMF Information Security Management Framework. - IT Information Technology.

-$\textbf{IACS}-industrial\ automation\ and\ control\ systems.$

-IGIS - Inspector General of Intelligence and Security.

-ISO - International Organization for Standardization.
-An independent international body that regulates a series of internationally recognised and domestically adopted standards.

-ISMF - Information Security Management Framework

-$\textbf{IT}-Information Technology.}$

-Material risk rules - The sections of the RMP Rules that relates to material risk.
+Material risk rules - The sections of the RMP Rules that relate to material risk.

-MSIC - Maritime Security Identification Card.

-MNE - the Major National Events security model.
-A similar model is proposed for use with the Aus Check Trusted Insider Check scheme.
+- MSIC Maritime Security Identification Card. - MNE The Major National Events security model.
+A similar model is proposed for use with the AusCheck critical infrastructure background check scheme.